oracle-samples/oracle-db-examples/java/HRWebApp/Readme.md

 The application has the following functionalities.

+* **About** :
+This page provides an overview of the HR Application and explains the various functionalities it offers.

 * **List All Employees** :
 Use this functionality to retrieve employees information.
 It lists the employee information such as Employee_ID, First_Name, Last_Name, Email, Phone_Number, Job_Id, and Salary.